Every human has a central energy channel

 There are numerous options!
 You can do Yoga with Adriene (my Austin home girl) at home on YouTube for free if you prefer.

-Monkey mind was less active than usual.
+Monkey mind was less active.

-And then swirliness in my pelvis.
+And then I experienced swirly sensations in my pelvis.